-6: CORRIDOR
+6: Corridor

-When the temple was operational, this corridor was forbidden to any but priests - all others had to enter the main temple (area 9, below) by the front entrance.
+When the temple was operational, this corridor was forbidden to any but priests- all others had to enter the main temple (area 9, below) by the front entrance.
 To enforce this point, the corner, where the corridor changes direction, is trapped.
-A line of slabs are pressure plates, which, when pushed, cause a blade to slice down from the ceiling; a Saving Throw is necessary to avoid it.
-A failed Saving Throw causes 3d6 damage.
+A line of slabs are pressure plates, which, when pushed, cause a blade to slice down from the ceiling; causing 3d6 damage.
+Test of Luck allowed player characters to avoid the damage.
 Clever player characters, if they know about the trap, might be able to use it to their advantage.

-7: STAIRS
+7: Stairs

-Here, stairs lead up to the top of a clock tower, a hundred feet higher.
+Here, narrow spiral stairs lead up to the top of a clock tower, a hundred feet higher.
+They are of slippery black marble; anyone taking the stairs in a hurry may fall for 2d6 damage.